 Application

 St. Paul’s offers three terms per year when you can start or continue your studies with us.
-You can use this form to apply for our spring 2024 (January 14 – May 19), summer 2024 (June 2 – August 4), and fall 2024 (August 18 – December 22) terms.
+You can use this form to apply for one of the following 2026 terms: spring (January 11 – May 17), summer (May 31 – August 2), or fall (August 16 – December 20).
 Learn more.

 Saint Paul’s House of Formation was designed to equip Christian leaders actively serving the church in whatever way God has called them.
 Whether you’re lay or ordained, employed or volunteering, or still discerning where you fit best, all are welcome.